BananasAmIRite/Interaction.djs/README.md

   }

   protected getInteractionId(interaction: CommandInteraction): Snowflake {
-    return interaction.commandName; // unique ID, in the case, the command name }
+    return interaction.commandName; // unique ID, in this case, the command name }
   protected callInteraction(interaction: CommandInteraction): void {
     this.getInteractionHandler(interaction).run(interaction); // get the interaction handler for the interaction by the id and call run() on it